 Okay, If the Bitcoin block time is only 10 minutes then why my transactions takes a longer time to get atleast1 confirmation?

 Remember the transaction fee which you chose from your wallet before sending coins.
-It plays a big role.
+It plays a huge role.
 Transaction fees are set by the sender and is presented in satoshi per byte.
 This transaction fee is usually negligible and is used to compensate the miners.
-Well, miners gets reward of 12.5 BTC (current reward) for solving a block but in addition to that they are also motivated by these small incentives.
+Well, miners gets a reward of 6.25 BTC (current reward) for solving a block but in addition to that they are also motivated by these small incentives.
 Also failing to pay fee could mark your transaction as spam and it will get removed from memory pool completely.
 So if your transaction takes too long to get confirmed then probably low transaction fee might be the reason.
 Another reason could be memory pool size.

 Once a node receives a valid block all the processed transaction which is stored in the memory pool will get removed.
 It is to create space for new unconfirmed transaction which needs to be added on the blockchain next.
 This will result in mempool size drop as you see in the image below.

 Also due to limited number of nodes available the memory required to store all the unconfirmed transactions on the network also becomes limited.
 So to avoid being crashed due to overload of transactions; the mempool, once it reaches its size limit it will automatically sets a minimum fee threshold.
 Any transactions that are lower than the threshold will be removed from mempool.
-Only new transactions that meets mempool fees will get accepted by the mempool.
+Only new transactions that meets mempool fees will get accepted by the memory pool.

 Transaction backlogs are common in Bitcoin so its better you analyze mempool before making any transactions.

 So where can I find this mempool size (in MB) and number of transactions in mempool?
 Not all coins have some kind of mempool visualization or mempool explorer, but for Bitcoin there is.
 Following are the websites that you can use to view the mempool size, fees and transactions.